Edit

 Delays

-If the lead time for required material is longer than the period between today's date and the material requirement date, the planned order for the required material and the related production order will be delayed.
-For planned orders, the delay (in days) is calculated based on the lead time from the released product.
-The delay information is then propagated through all levels of the BOM structure.
+If the lead time for required material is longer than the period between today's date and the material requirement date, the planned order for the required material and the related production order are delayed.
+For planned orders, the system calculates the delay (in days) based on the lead time from the released product.
+The system then propagates the delay information through all levels of the BOM structure.
 Therefore, you can follow the impact of delayed raw material all the way to the customer sales order.

 Modifying planned orders